Caesarea Maritima: British Mandate

-1947–present
+1947–1948 war

 The civil war in Mandatory Palestine began on 30 November 1947.
 In December 1947 a village notable, Tawfiq Kadkuda, approached local Jews in an effort to establish a non-belligerency agreement.
 The 31 January 1948 Lehi attack on a bus leaving Qisarya, which killed two and injured six people, precipitated an evacuation of most of the population, who fled to nearby al-Tantura.
 The Haganah then occupied the village because the land was owned by the Palestine Jewish Colonization Association and, fearing that the British would force them to leave, decided to demolish the houses.
 This was done on 19–20 February, after the remaining residents were expelled and the houses were looted.
 According to Israeli historian Benny Morris, the expulsion of the population had more to do with illegal Jewish immigration than the ongoing civil war.
 In the same month the 'Arab al Sufsafi and Saidun Bedouin, who inhabited the dunes between Qisarya and Pardes left the area.

+Israel

 In 1952, the Jewish town of Caesarea was established 1–2 km to the north of the ruins of the old city, which in 2011 were incorporated into the newly created Caesarea National Park.

 In 1992, Palestinian historian Walid Khalidi described the village remains: "Most of the houses have been demolished.
 The site has been excavated in recent years, largely by Italian, American, and Israeli teams, and turned into a tourist area.
 Most of the few remaining houses are now restaurants, and the village mosque has been converted into a bar."
 Since 2000, the site of Caesarea is included in the "Tentative List of World Heritage Places" of the UNESCO.